-Rustic woods are not only great on walls and floors.
-Adding reclaimed barn wood to a ceiling is a great way to add character to your space.
-With an authentic look, sustainably harvested woods are a great addition to any room, large or small.
-When using wood paneling to clad elements of an area, most people naturally think of the floors or walls first.
-However, enhancing the ceiling treatment can often be very attractive and a little more subtle.
+Rustic wood paneling and wood products aren’t just great on walls and floors.
+Adding reclaimed weathered wood as a rustic wood ceiling feature is a great way to add character to your home decor.
+With an authentic look, sustainably harvested woods are a great addition to any room, whether it’s a family room or a dining room.
+When using wood paneling to clad elements of an area, most homeowners naturally think of the floors or walls first.
+However, incorporating wood ceiling planks can often be an eye-catching addition to your interior design.

-In most rooms, the ceiling tends to be an overlooked surface and sheetrock painted white is the default choice.
-In contrast, there are many possibilities to expand the visual appeal of the space by adding texture and color from above.
-As the ceiling doesn’t get much foot traffic, more rustic material can be used to create a very authentic look
+In most rooms, the ceiling tends to be an overlooked surface and sheetrock with white paint is the default choice.
+In contrast, there are many ceiling design ideas to expand the visual appeal of the space by adding texture and color from above.
+As the ceiling doesn’t get much foot traffic, more rustic, wooden ceiling material can be used to create an authentic look

 Not all ceilings are flat.
-In fact, some of the coolest and most eye-catching are either vaulted or have varying heights that can be complimented quite well with wood.
-In addition to adding paneling, there is also the possibility to incorporate beams and lumber elements, recreating some very authentic looks.
-It has become popular to make a ceiling feel as real as the existing structure the wood came from, using all of the same elements found in a barn or old industrial building.
+In fact, some of the coolest and most eye-catching are either vaulted ceilings or have varying heights that can be complimented quite well with wood.
+In addition to adding diy wood paneling, there is also the possibility to incorporate ceiling beams and lumber elements.
+It has become popular among homeowners and interior designers to make a ceiling feel as real as the existing structure the wood came from, using all of the same elements found in a barn or old industrial building.

 Barnwood Ceiling Treatments Can Flow Throughout The Home